sdiehl/stephendiehl.com/posts/haskell_2018.md

 | Bose                 |
 +----------------------+

-There are three consulting companies also supporting Haskell in industry.
+There are four consulting companies also supporting Haskell in industry.

 +----------------------+
 | Consultancies        |